What to Put on a Resume (Ranked by What ATS Reads First)

 How many skills should I list on my resume?

 List 8-12 hard skills pulled directly from the job description.
-The Skills section carries approximately 40% of your ATS keyword weight, making it the most impactful section for algorithmic scoring.
+The Skills section is the ATS's primary keyword harvest zone, making it one of the most impactful sections for algorithmic scoring.
 Focus on technical skills, tools, and certifications — not generic soft skills like "team player."

 Should I include an objective statement?